 Most visits naturally take place at weekends or in school holidays when children are free.

 More information can be found on the National Independent Visitor Network website.

 If you are a young person interested in having an Independent Visitor you can find out more on Your Space.

 To apply to the Independent Visitor Scheme, you have to be at least 21 years of age.

 In order to be truly independent, you or your partner cannot work in children's social care in West Sussex, and cannot be elected members.

 Applicants need to be able to commit to being an independent visitor for at least two years.
 Children in care need that sort of continuity and ideally the relationship becomes a genuine friendship that will continue informally after the young person leaves care at the age of 18.

-Recruitment usually takes place in groups and involves checks and references, training and an in-depth assessment.Apply online
+Recruitment usually takes place in groups and can take some time to complete, involving checks and references, training and an in-depth assessment.Apply online